Market America: History

 Market America was founded in 1992 by former Amway distributor James Howard Ridinger and his wife Loren Ridinger.
 The company is headquartered in Greensboro, North Carolina and employed over 800 employees as of 2016.
 Over the years, the company has sold items such as auto care, electronics, apparel, water filtration systems, flowers, coffee, and oral hygiene through affiliations with outside companies that advertise and offer these items on the firm's site.

-In 2001, the company was taken private when all outstanding shares were purchased by Ridinger.
+In 2001, the company went private after James and Loren Ridinger purchased all of its outstanding shares.
+It had initially been publicly traded since 1994.

 In late 2010, the company bought shopping comparison firm Shop.com for an undisclosed amount.

 In July 2021, Market America announced its partnership with Verb Technology, Inc., a company that provides interactive video-based sales enablement applications, including interactive livestream ecommerce.
 Market America began to use Verb's services to provide its distributors with interactive, live-stream broadcasts that have a “click now” feature that is available to customers interested in purchasing products during the live broadcast.
 It was to be made available to all company distributors worldwide.

-In August 2021, Market America announced its partnership with Sezzle, a financial technology and publicly-traded company with a “buy now, pay later” online payment provider, where shoppers can pay for their total purchase in four installments over six weeks with zero interest.
+In August 2021, Market America announced its partnership with Sezzle, a financial technology and publicly traded company with a “buy now, pay later” online payment provider, where shoppers can pay for their total purchase in four installments over six weeks with zero interest.

 Products and services

 Market America's product categories include health and nutrition (Isotonix), home and garden care (Snap), pet care (Pet Health), automotive care (Autoworks), weight management (TLS), personal care (Royal Spa, Fixx, Skintelligence), cosmetics (Motives by Loren Ridinger), jewelry (Loren Jewels, Yours by Loren Ridinger), and water filter systems (Pure H2O).
 Services include personal financial management (maCapital Resources) and Internet marketing services for small to medium-sized businesses (maWebCenters).

 The firm's Isotonix line of dietary supplements was introduced in 1993, and came to include more than 20 products.
 Its Prime line consists of 12 supplement formulations.
 In 2004, the Transitions Lifestyle System (TLS) weight management program was introduced.

-The company has applied for and received many trademarks on its products and services, including its Isotonix line.
-One of its popular products, Isotonix OPC-3, claims that its antioxidant, Pycnogenol, is a free-radical scavenger derived from the bark of the maritime pine tree, which grows exclusively along the coast of southwest France in Les Landes de Gascogne.